Fashion of Madonna: Critical vindication

-Associate professor José Blanco explained that fashion critics, designers and scholars have examined her influence in fashion.
+In 2014, associate professor José Blanco wrote that fashion critics, designers and scholars have examined her influence in fashion.
 In 2018, Louise Gray of i-D held that she "has come under scrutiny for her outfits over the best part of four decades".
-Indeed, some credit her sense of style and its evolution, as a key to her significance and success.
-In addition, Madonna has been called a fashion icon, as well as a fashion leader, idol, influencer or style icon.
-By 2005, scholar Camille Paglia described "she has become a fashion icon more than a music pioneer".
+Some reviewers have credited her sense of style and its evolution, as a key to her "significance" and "success", including an editor from Image in 2018.
+In addition, Madonna was called a fashion icon, as well a fashion idol, influencer or style icon.
+In 2005, scholar Camille Paglia described "she has become a fashion icon more than a music pioneer".

-Many have expressed their feelings about this relationship over the years.
-In the early 2000s, American costume designer Arianne Phillips referred to the "unique relationship Madonna has with fashion and fashion has with Madonna".
-In similar remarks, both Vogue and website Trendencias have described it as a "symbiotic" relationship.
+Her relationship with fashion industry was described as "symbiotic" by publications including Vogue.
+In early 2000s, American costume designer Arianne Phillips referred to the "unique relationship Madonna has with fashion and fashion has with Madonna".

 Fashion sense

-Madonna's use and development of her fashion sense have been discussed.
-In Oh Fashion (1994) by professors Shari Benstock and Suzanne Ferriss, it was explained that fashion is something "inseparable from her aesthetic practices", and this includes several "cultural interventions" such as her music videos, films, TV appearances or concerts in order to cultivate her image.
-Writing for The Journal of Popular Culture in 2015, scholar José Blanco explains that she uses clothes as a "cultural signifier to communicate her persona du jour".
+Madonna's usage and development of her fashion sense both on and off-stage have been discussed.
+In Oh Fashion (1994) by professors Shari Benstock and Suzanne Ferriss, it was referred that fashion is something "inseparable from her aesthetic practices", and this includes several "cultural interventions" such as her music videos, films, TV appearances or concerts in order to cultivate her image.
+Writing for The Journal of Popular Culture in 2015, scholar José Blanco considered she uses clothes as a "cultural signifier to communicate her persona du jour".